tower/tower/ROADMAP.md

 - need to figure out how to append fields to a model base class after the other models have been subclassed.
 - convert modules to `Ember.Mixin` objects.
 - convert all `class X` in tower to `.extend`, just javascript
+- for tower development, compile and load client sub-packages to improve workflow.

 <a name="0.4.4" href="0.4.4"></a>